Philippine Air Force F.C.: A period of rapid decline and inactivity (2012–2018)

 When Philippine Air Force defeated the national team player-laden Loyola 2–0 during the 2011 UFL Cup Finals, Edmundo Mercado Jr., adjudged the tournament's best goalkeeper, defiantly and somewhat controversially proclaimed his side as "true Filipinos."
 The statement was about the rapid changes to the game on local soil, which, with the influx of foreign talent, has taken the shine off the homegrown player.
-In light of the rapid changes in the beautiful game in the Philippines, where Fil-foreigners and foreign players have taken the club scene by storm, the football teams of the Air Force, Army, and Navy have somewhat gone through a period of rapid decline.
+In light of the rapid changes in the game in the Philippines, where Fil-foreigners and foreign players have taken the club scene by storm, the football teams of the Air Force, Army, and Navy have gone through a period of rapid decline.

 Kaya thoroughly outplayed them during the 2012 UFL season opening day, and the 1-nil final score hardly began to tell that story.
 One week earlier, the Airmen were handed their butts by visiting Internacional de Madrid in a friendly match.
 Air Force was crater bombed 10-nil by the third division Spanish side.

 In the 2013 season, Philippine Air Force FC finished last in the Division 1 table and was relegated to UFL Division 2 in 2014.

 During the 2014 UFL Division 2 season, the Philippine Air Force was in third place but withdrew its participation in the UFL in the following season.
 The club enters a period of inactivity for the next four years.